dlund9182/dlund9182/README.md

 But more generally what am I interested in?
 In the short term anything related to Python but am interested in other languages as well like Java, C++ and Maybe Haskell.
 In the long run Data science and possibly Machine learning especially in the context of better understanding scientific  issues(in particular as it relates to Climate and weather forecasting in extreme weather enviroments).
-I'm in particular trying to find some kind of python module that can give reliable climate data based on latitude and longitude for South America simuilar to what http://www.climatewna.com/ does for North America.
+I'm in particular trying to find some kind of python module that can give reliable climate data based on latitude and longitude for South America similar to what http://www.climatewna.com/ does for North America.
 I know of one window based piece of software but the precipiation data is really unreliable for the part of the South America I'm interestedin(North and South Patagonia Icefield).
 I also know of https://spotwx.com/ but that gives forecast info for elevations that are lower than the actual elevation for a latitude/longitude pair.

-I also would to do something similar with air quality for National Parks and wilderness areas.
+I also want to do something similar with air quality for National Parks and wilderness areas.

 <!---
 dlund9182/dlund9182 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.